 - 1. It will be at the Judge's discretion to decide if a costume is unsafe or creates an unsafe atmosphere in which case it will be cause for elimination. - 2.
 Costumes should be made of durable material and securely attached, such that no part of costume falls off during the class. - 3.
 Regarding appointments, exhibitor safety should be the primary consideration. - 4.
-Horses must be shown with an "approved" bit.
+Horses must be shown with "approved" tack.
 Twisted, burr, wire gag bits of any type are not permitted.
 Curb chains are also allowed and must be at least 1/2 inch in width and lie flat against the jaw.
 Mechanical Hackamores are prohibited.
 Ornamental bridles are permitted.
 Running martingales are permitted.
 Military martingales are permitted on military presentations only.
 Standing martingales or tie downs are prohibited - 5.
 All Saddles, Sidesaddles, and girths are permissible, as well as "period" or "fantasy" saddles that are deemed safe. - 6.
-Swords and daggers are permitted provided they have a sheath with a secondary guard and remain sheathed at all times.
+Swords and daggers are permitted provided they have a sheath with a secondary guard and always remain sheathed.
 Any other weaponry such as an ax or mace, must be sheathed to prevent injury to exhibitors. - 7.
 Drawing or brandishing swords, daggers, or any other weaponry on Competition grounds is not permitted and will result in disqualification. - 8.
-Lances may not exceed 6 feet in length and must have a blunted point and be carried in the upright position only. - 9.
+Lances are not permitted. - 9.
 Weaponry appointments that cannot be secured by sheath and a secondary guard are to be inspected during the warmup by a technical official prior to class commencement. - 10.
 Articles that are perceived to be important to the overall presentation, which are not permitted due to safety issues, may be substituted with "stunt props" made of rubber or other non-metal materials.